James Davenport (clergyman)

 James Davenport (1716–1757) was an American Congregational clergyman and itinerant preacher noted for his often controversial actions during the First Great Awakening.

 Background and early life

 Davenport was born in Stamford, Connecticut, to an old Puritan family.
 Davenport’s great-grandfather, Reverend John Davenport, was a founder and first minister of New Haven.
-He attended Yale College where he was ranked at the top of the class in 1732.
-Davenport and his friends were determined to become preachers even though most Yale graduates were pursuing law, politics, or business.
-They started clubs that would attest the changing character of the Yale student body, and frequently found themselves in adversary positions with the university.
+James attended Yale College where he was ranked at the top of the class in 1732.
+Davenport and his friends were determined to become preachers even though most Yale graduates were pursuing law, politics, or business.They started clubs that would attest the changing character of the Yale student body, and frequently found themselves in adversarial positions with the university.
 This is the beginning of Davenport's mistrust with established institutions.

-He was ordained as a minister by the Congregational Council of Southold, Long Island in October 1738.
+He was ordained as a minister by the Congregational Council of Southold, Long Island in October 26, 1738.